lurkny/Mebal/README.md

 Mebal's graphical user interface is built with [Dioxus](https://dioxuslabs.com/).

-### Option 1: Run the Pre-built Binary (Recommended)
-1. Download the latest release for your platform from the [Releases page](https://github.com/yourusername/mebal/releases) (or wherever you distribute binaries).
-2. Make sure you have the [FFmpeg DLLs installed](#installing-ffmpeg-dlls-on-windows) (see above).
-3. Double-click `Mebal.exe` (Windows) or run the binary for your OS.
-The Dioxus-powered GUI will launch automatically.

-### Option 2: Build and Run from Source (Developers)
+Build and Run from Source (Developers)
 If you want to build and run the GUI yourself: